Cauchy–Riemann equations: Simple example

 We see that indeed the Cauchy–Riemann equations are satisfied, $u_x = v_y$ and $u_y = -v_x$.

 Interpretation and reformulation

-The equations are one way of looking at the condition on a function to be differentiable in the sense of complex analysis: in other words they encapsulate the notion of function of a complex variable by means of conventional differential calculus.
+The Cauchy-Riemann equations are one way of looking at the condition for a function to be differentiable in the sense of complex analysis: in other words, they encapsulate the notion of function of a complex variable by means of conventional differential calculus.
 In the theory there are several other major ways of looking at this notion, and the translation of the condition into other language is often needed.